Due Friday, April 23 at 11:59 pm Pacific

 Here are some resources that you might find helpful for this assignment:

-- The Assignment 3 YEAH Session is scheduled for Sun Oct 4th at 12 noon Pacific.
-Zoom information can be found on the Zoom Information page.
+- The Assignment 3 YEAH Session is scheduled for TBA.
+Zoom information will be found on the Zoom Information page.
 Come join the party!

 - The CS106B Guide to Testing